Studying for the tests

 For many students a two day Foundation licence course conducted over a weekend concludes with an examination and a result.
 The success rate is high on the first attempt so if you are interested, you have a very good chance of getting your Foundation licence.

 Amateur exams are conducted by accredited individuals, clubs and former WIA Divisions operating under the auspices of the Wireless Institute of Australia (WIA).
 If attending a course you will be offered the opportunity to sit an exam when the course ends.
 Those studying independently need to find an examiner themselves.
-One starting point is your local radio club (or former WIA Division) - most clubs have accredited examiners but may not always run licence courses.
+One starting point is your local radio club (or former WIA Division) - most clubs have accredited examiners but not all of them run training courses.
 Alternatively, contact details for examiners are given in the WIA Callbook, which is sold directly by the WIA.
 Note that this list is not necessarily up to date and some of those listed may no longer be active examiners.
+These services are mostly provided by volunteers whose time and availability can change.

 Waiting for the results